Mx3mad/sys-programming-linux-course/README.md

 ### 4. **mycp** and **mymv**

-The `mycp` and `mymv` utilities don't have an output.
+The `mycp` and `mymv` utilities don't have an output on success.
 These utilities just allow you to copy and move files from one location to another.

 ---